ftppro/StellarSmartSDK/README.md

 The **transaction fee** to send text on the **Main Network** is only **$0.0000004 per character**, so you can send **32k of text** (100 Blog Entries with 320 characters in each) for a total fee of just **1 cent**.

 ### Message Sender Account
-The **Message Sender Account** must contain at least **1.51 XLM**, which is the 1.5 XLM minimum balance, plus .01 XLM as the transaction fee to send some messages.
+The **Message Sender Account** must contain at least **1.51 XLM**, which is the 1.5 XLM minimum balance, plus .01 XLM as the transaction fee to send messages.

 There are two ways to select a Stellar account that messages will be sent ***from***:
 1. **Private Key:** This SDK includes a property named <b>sSenderAddress_Secret</b>, which your code must set if the **Rabet Chrome Extension** is not used.
 This is described  below.